 This article will review the different parts of a pressure washing truck and explain how each should be configured for the best results.
 We’ll also give you tips on making your truck more efficient and easier to use.
 So read on, and get ready to hit the pavement with a spotless clean!

-You’re in the pressure washing business, and you want to ensure you have the perfect truck setup.
+You’re in the pressure washing business and want to ensure you have the perfect truck setup.
 Here’s what you need to know to get started.

 First, you need a truck that can handle the weight of all your equipment.
 You don’t want a truck that’s going to sag in the middle, so make sure to get a solid, well-made truck that can handle the load.

 Next, you need to outfit your truck with the right equipment.
-Of course, you’ll need a pressure washer, but you also need a water tank, hose reel, and onboard generator.
+Of course, you’ll need a pressure washer and a water tank, hose reel, and onboard generator.
 With this setup, you’ll be able to tackle any pressure-washing job that comes your way.

 Finally, make sure you have all the safety gear you need.
 Pressure washing can be dangerous if you’re not careful, so make sure you have the right safety gear, including gloves, goggles, and earplugs.
 With this safety gear, you’ll be able to pressure wash without worry.